homsar/homsar.github.io/_posts/2025-02-19-planes-trains-japan-jakarta.md

 just to access the HSR station.
 (Having made this rail connection in Seoul travelling to Busan, I can empathise with this;
-it definitely made the travel tricker!)
+it definitely made the travel trickier!)
 From Narita,
 then we head north to Sendai,
 but then head over to take the north west coast, currently only served by mini-Shinkansen, before crossing paths with the current Shinkansen in Aomori.
 From there,
-take a new route via Hakodata to Sapporo, to be slightly more direct, and avoid putting all eggs in one Seikan Tunnel-shaped basket.
+take a new route via Hakodate to Sapporo, to be slightly more direct, and avoid putting all eggs in one Seikan Tunnel-shaped basket.
 (It will also provide valuable experience and trained staff in undersea tunnelling,